MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 ![After Screenshot](https://i.imgur.com/xONWX3N.jpg)
 *After: Applied a Jobs to Be Done approach to redesign navigation around patient goals, improving usability through clear categorization, intuitive filtering, and consistent hierarchy*

+**Testing and Validation:**

+* **Unit Testing:** Jest was used for testing individual React components to ensure functionality and stability.
+* **End-to-End Testing:** Cypress validated the entire user journey to ensure the feature worked seamlessly across browsers and devices.
+* **User Acceptance Testing (UAT):** UAT was conducted with a sample of end-users, including healthcare professionals and individuals seeking treatment, to ensure the feature met expectations.
+Key focus areas included accessibility, clarity of information, and mobile usability.
+Feedback from UAT led to minor adjustments regarding readability contrast.

+* **Testing and Quality Assurance:**

+- **Unit Testing (Jest):** Validated individual React components and FAQ functionality, ensuring default FAQs were populated and editable without errors.
+- **End-to-End Testing (Cypress):** Simulated real-world user journeys and verified cross-browser/device performance, including updates to center configurations and FAQ logic.
+- **User Acceptance Testing (UAT):** Conducted with healthcare professionals and end-users to evaluate clarity, accessibility, and mobile usability.
+Feedback led to contrast improvements for better readability.
+- **Continuous Integration:** Integrated automated schema validation, code linting, and test execution into GitHub Actions and Netlify deploy previews.
+- **Accessibility Compliance:** Implemented WCAG 2.1 AA standards to support users with disabilities.

 ## User Feedback: Positive Impact on Patients and Administrators